egoistpizza/egoistpizza/README.md

 I am interested in developing Python. 👨‍💻
 I'd be glad to meet and work with people who have the same purpose as me. 🤝
-I'd love to chat about anything related to cybersecurity, Python, GNU/Linux, blockchain, AI, machine learning, aerodynamics, aerial robotics, and more... 💬
+I'd love to chat about anything related to cybersecurity, Python, GNU/Linux, AI, machine learning, aerodynamics, aerial robotics, and more... 💬

 ---